 The restaurant is housed in a beautiful 350 year old building that was originally constructed in Germany.
 It survived the Black Plague.
 Transported in pieces and reassembled in Kimberley in 1989, it’s been serving delicious Bavarian food like spätzle, schnitzel and apple strudel since then.

 Day Two in Kimberley + a drive to Invermere and Panorama Resort

-Friendly and low key, the Kimberley Nordic Centre is home to 35 kilometres of double track that is groomed for both classic and skate skiers.
-It’s got another 7 kilometres of singletrack and the 3.3 kilometre lit loop for night skiing.
+Friendly and low key, the Kimberley Nordic Centre is home to 35 km of double track that is groomed for both classic and skate skiers.
+It’s got another 7 km of singletrack and the 3.3 km lit loop for night skiing.

 While there are no warming huts on the trails, there is a clubhouse and waxing room located a short walk away from the parking lot.

 There’s excellent signage, picnic areas, and lookouts along some of the trails.
 The skiing here is truly sublime.
 It’s higher than the downhill resort so it gets a bit more snow and the area is simply beautiful as you can see in the photos below.

 Say good-bye to Kimberley sometime in the early afternoon so you can do the 90 minute drive to Invermere during the daylight hours.

 If you haven’t brought skates, stop in at The Inside Edge Boutique and Sports Store on 7th Avenue, the main street in Invermere.

 You want to do this because Windermere Lake is home to the Whiteway – an awesome 30 km skating loop and this year it’s smooth as glass.

 You HAVE to go skating!
 When I did it there was a dusting of snow but the day before people who skated here told me they could see the fish swimming below them.